microsoft/ApplicationInsights-Kubernetes/docs/configure-rbac-permissions.md

     ```
     See [sa-role.yaml](sa-role.yaml) for a full example.

 > :warning: Check back for various permissions needed.
-Depends on the implementations, it may change in the over time.
+Depending on the implementations, it may change over time.

 ## Ad-hoc troubleshooting for permission

-Kubectl provides an `auth --can-i` sub command for troubleshooting permissions.
-It supports impersonate the service account.
+Kubectl provides an `auth --can-i` subcommand for troubleshooting permissions.
+It supports impersonating the service account.
 We can leverage it for permission troubleshooting, for example:

 ```shell
 kubectl auth can-i list pod --namespace ai-k8s-demo --as system:serviceaccount:ai-k8s-demo:default